Utsav1999/HackerRank-Algorithms-Solutions/PR_TEMPLATE.md

 ## Description

-Please include a summary of the change/ issue thst you have fixed.
+Please include a summary of the change/ issue that you have fixed.

 ## Type Of Change